Clean Energy Explained

 How to take advantage of clean energy as a consumer

 Clean energy is growing in popularity as an option for consumers.
-In fact, U.S. renewable energy consumption exceeded coal for the first time in over a century in 2019.
+In fact, the amount of renewable energy used in the U.S. matched the share of energy produced from coal at 11.3% each the total of energy consumed in 2019, and actually exceeded the share of energy generated from coal in 2020 with 12.6% of the energy consumed produced from renewable sources vs only 9.9% from coal.
 There are many ways to purchase clean energy.
 Below are a few of the most popular and available clean energy options and their comparative strengths:

 Clean electricity options from energy suppliers